clj-commons/manifold/docs/stream.md

 | `timeout` | the maximum time that will be spent waiting to convey a message into the sink before the connection is severed, defaults to `nil` |
 | `description` | a description of the connection between the source and sink, useful for introspection purposes |

-Upon connecting two streams, we can introspect on the flow of data using `downstream`:
+Upon connecting two streams, we can inspect any of the streams using `description`, and follow the flow of data using `downstream`:

 ```clj
 > (def a (s/stream))